The House adopts motions to guide the profession and association.

 Bylaw amendments are a type of motion directed at changing APTA's bylaws, the association's internal governing rules.
 Current APTA bylaws make it easier to amend the bylaws in years ending in zero (0) and five (5).
 In years ending in other than zero or five, it requires the consent of two-thirds (2/3) of the component delegates to consider a proposed bylaw amendment.

 While bylaw amendments and main motions must be submitted to APTA's National Governance and Leadership department by the published deadlines, it is encouraged that all motions be discussed and developed year round.
-The main motions for the 2020 House of Delegates can be found on the House of Delegates community.
+Main motions for the House of Delegates can be found on the House of Delegates community.

 Proposing a Main Motion to the House